Getting a Handle on Hanger

 The physiological need is hoisted up the list of priorities.

-Imagine if hunger were more “accurate”, if the sensation didn’t feel like you were “starving” until you were actually starving – you would not have enough energy to hunt or gather or graze.
+Imagine if hunger were more “accurate,” if you didn’t feel hunger until you were actually starving – you would not have enough energy to hunt or gather or graze.
 You’re toast.
 It’s essential, so we forgive it.
-But once we understand it, we can make more thoughtful choices.
+And once we understand it, we can make more thoughtful choices.

-If you’re angry (while hungry), remember that emotions are not hardwired reactions, but dynamic interpretations of bodily sensations (Barrett, 2017).
+If you’re angry (while hungry), remember that emotions are not hardwired reactions, but dynamic interpretations of bodily sensations.
 When you feel the discomfort of low blood sugar, your brain interprets those signals in context.
 Your cognitive mind attempts to make sense of the situation.
-If you are stuck in traffic or having a stressful day, and hungry, remember that you are layering meaning on top of the sensation.
-Fundamentally, an annoying coworker might be interpreted as what’s standing in the way of nourishment.
+If you are stuck in traffic or having a stressful day, and you’re hungry, remember that you are layering meaning on top of the sensation – internal sensation intertwined with external situation, whether they are related or not.
+Subnconsciously, an annoying coworker might be interpreted as what’s standing in the way of nourishment.

 The interplay of physical state and psychological processing is where meaning is made.
 The hungry person is just trying to make sense of their sensations.
 Easier said than done.